-Rarely, serious skin rashes, including Stevens Johnson Syndrome and Toxic Epidermal Necrolysis (Lyell Syndrome) have been reported.
+Serious skin rashes, including Erythema multiforme, Stevens Johnson Syndrome, and Toxic Epidermal Necrolysis (Lyell Syndrome) have been reported.
 Although the majority recover following drug withdrawal, some patients experience irreversible scarring and there have been rare cases of associated death (see 7 WARNINGS AND PRECAUTIONS).